Is Nail Polish Bad for Your Nails?

 This includes gel and acrylic nails.
 If moisture gets trapped between the manicure and the nail, you could get a fungal infection.
 If you have a fungal infection, our Fungus MD will take care of it.

 The nail polish itself isn't necessarily bad for your nails.
-As long as you avoid any toxic ingredients then nail polish won’t damage your nails.
+As long as you avoid any toxic ingredients and picking it off without a remover, then nail polish won’t damage your nails.

 Did you enjoy reading our blog?
 Then consider checking other guides: